 |19.22||Countess||Albertina von Neipperg||1817||1867||Conte||Luigi di Santivale||1799||1876|

-An interesting article on Wilhelm Albrecht can be found here, it mentions Wilhelm Albrecht was born two days after the marriage of his father Count Adam Adalbert von Neipperg to Archduchess Marie Louise of Austria.
+An interesting article on Wilhelm Albrecht, it mentions Wilhelm Albrecht was born two days after the marriage of his father Count Adam Adalbert von Neipperg to Archduchess Marie Louise of Austria.
 Unfortunately, various sources show dates which don't accord with the statement in the article.

 The article above mentions Wilhelm Albrecht became mentally unbalanced after the death of his wife and became a patient in what was stated to be the most famous insane asylum or sanatorium in the world at Doebling.